Considering a U.S. Arts Program?

 Summer Study

-Young writers develop their own scripts in the Dramatic Writing for High School Students Program.
+Young writers develop scripts in the Dramatic Writing for High School Students Program.
 They learn to write for both stage and screen, act in readings and plays, and later stage, shoot, edit, produce, and critique their work.
 Students with a musical interest try their hand at Musical Theatre Writing in a workshop where they will learn about music, lyrics, and story.

-Each program is unique
+Each program is unique.

-Each boarding and summer school in the U.S.A. has its own resources, culture, and instructors.
-Finding a program that matches your interests and abilities will require both sensitive self-evaluation and thoughtful research.
+Each boarding and summer school in the U.S.A. has its resources, culture, and instructors.
+Finding a program that matches your interests and abilities will require sensitive self-evaluation and thoughtful research.
 Consequently, you may soon attend one of the world's finest schools.

 Questions?
-Contact us on Facebook. @boardingschoolreview
+Contact us oworld'sook. @boardingschoolreview

 comments powered by Disqus